gchq/gaffer-doc/src/main/resources/dev/walkthrough/FederatedStoreWalkThrough.md

 ## Limit Access with Authentication
-It is possible to have a `FederatedStore` with many sub-graphs, however you may wish to limit the users access.
-This is possible by using authorisations at the time of adding a graph to the FederatedStore, this limits the graphs users can perform operations on.
+It is possible to have a `FederatedStore` with many sub-graphs, however you may wish to limit user access to some sub-graphs.
+This is possible by either using authorisations or configurable read and write access predicates at the time of adding the graph to the FederatedStore, this limits the graphs users can perform operations on.

 ### Public Access